salesforce-marketingcloud/sdk-flutter-plugin/Android.md

 - OpenDirect URLs from push notifications.
 - Action URLs from in-app messages.

+### 1. Handling URLs from push notifications

 To handle URLs from push notifications, please follow below steps:

-### Update `setNotificationCustomizationOptions`

-Navigate to `MainApplication.kt` and update the `setNotificationCustomizationOptions` options to handle the url's
+Navigate to `MainApplication.kt` and update the `setNotificationCustomizationOptions` options to handle the URLs

 #### 1. Add `imports`